j-o-e-d-o-e/git/README.md

 - `git clone <url> <dir>` clones remote to <dir>
 - if <dir> does not exist, directory is created
 - if <dir> not provided, repo is stored in subdir with name equivalent to remote branch
+- provides access to other remote-branches, if there, and all pushed (local) branches

 ### Pull from remote